karkipra/BackendTakehomeChallenge/README.md

 # Camino Financial's Backend Take-home Challenge

+## Implementation

+- Used this tutorial https://testdriven.io/blog/deploying-django-to-heroku-with-docker/ to start off the project
+- Deployed to heroku through this link: https://camino-financial-backend.herokuapp.com/

+# Previous instructions below

 ## Your mission
 Greetings.
 The Master Control Program has chosen you to serve your system on the Game Grid.
 You have 3 hours to simulate a business lending environment.
 Should you become successful, you will be invited to the next level in the Game Grid.